Kwabena Owusu Aduomi

 Kwabena Owusu Aduomi (born 17 September 1960) is a Ghanaian politician and a Member of Parliament of Ghana.
 He is a member of the New Patriotic Party (NPP) and the deputy minister for Roads and Highways in Ghana.

 Early life

 Aduomi was born on 17 September 1960 in Ejisu-Besease, Ashanti Region of Ghana.

 Personal life

 Aduomi identifies as a Christian and a member of the Assemblies of God Church.
 He is married with six children.

 Education

-He earned his bachelors of science degree in civil engineering at Kwame Nkrumah University of Science and Technology in 1985.
+He earned his bachelor of science degree in civil engineering at Kwame Nkrumah University of Science and Technology in 1985.

 Career

-Aduomi became a maintenance engineer at the highway authority in Temale in 1987–1994, then proceeded to be a projects manager at highway authorities in the western region in 1994–2002.
+Aduomi became a maintenance engineer at the highway authority in Tamale in 1987–1994, then proceeded to be a projects manager at highway authorities in the western region in 1994–2002.
 He became the regional director for highways in the Ashanti region in 2002–2008.
 He then became a member of the 6th parliament of the 4th republic of Ghana.